zyga/zmk/README.md

  - Describe programs, test programs, static libraries, shared libraries, development headers, manual pages and more
- - Use familiar targets like "all", "check", "install" and "clean"
+ - Use familiar targets like "all", "check", "install", "uninstall" and "clean"
  - Works out of the box on popular distributions of Linux and MacOS
  - Friendly to distribution packaging expecting autotools
  - Compile natively with gcc, clang, tcc or the open-watcom compilers